timKraeuter/object-diagram-js/debugger/README.md

-# Object diagram modeler
+# Debugger

-This example uses [diagram-js](https://github.com/bpmn-io/diagram-js) to implement a modeler for object diagrams.
+This example uses **object-diagram-js** to visualize debugging information as an object diagram.

 ## About